The Latest WUN Headlines + A Look at What's Up on Wednesday

 Weather

-Wednesday: Mostly sunny, with a high near 76.
-Southwest wind 10 to 15 mph.
+Wednesday: Sunny, with a high near 78.
+Southwest wind 15 to 18 mph, with gusts as high as 28 mph.

-Wednesday Night: Patchy fog after 5 am.
-Otherwise, it is partly cloudy, with a low of around 66.
-Southwest wind 10 to 13 mph.
+Wednesday Night: A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 10 pm.
+Patchy fog after 9 pm.
+Otherwise, it is mostly cloudy, with a low of around 68—southwest wind around 14 mph.
+The chance of precipitation is 70%—new rainfall amounts between a quarter and half of an inch possible.

 Marine

-Wednesday: SSW wind 9 to 13 kt.
-Mostly sunny.
+Wednesday: SW wind 13 to 16 kt, with gusts as high as 24 kt.
+Sunny.
 Seas 1 ft or less.

-Wednesday Night: SW wind 9 to 11 kt.
-Patchy fog after 5 am.
-Seas 1 ft or less.
+Wednesday Night: SSW wind around 12 kt.
+There is a chance of showers and thunderstorms, followed by showers likely and possibly a thunderstorm after 10 p.m.
+Patchy fog after 9 p.m.
+Seas are 1 ft or less.

 Water Temperature: 66°F.